|

 Requirements

-• The project must have previously received support for Script and Project Development from the Hubert Bals Fund
+• The project must have previously received support for Script and Project Development from the Hubert Bals Fund;

-• The total production budget is a maximum of €1,000,000.
+• The total production budget can not exceed €1,000,000;

-• The overhead and producer's fee together amount to a maximum of 10% of the fund's contribution.
+• The overhead and producer's fee together amount to a maximum of 10% of the fund's contribution;

-• 50% of the awarded amount must be spent in the Netherlands (crew, cast, etc.).
+• 50% of the awarded amount must be spent in the Netherlands (crew, cast, etc.);

 When to apply